mozilla/irlpodcast/README.md

 ## Pushing to production

+Episode deployments typically happen at 6AM PT on the publish date.
+Please post in #irl-site-redesign (private channel) or DM @michaela when you push so she know's it's been successful.

+It is responsibility of the person who codes the episode to find someone to push if 6AM PT is too early for them.
+All members of MozMEAO are happy to do this.

 1. Verify all is good on [the staging site](https://stage.irlpodcast.org/)
 2. Make sure your local `master` branch is up to date
 3. Push the `master` branch to the `prod` branch: `git push origin master:prod`